Grants Program Frequently Asked Questions

 What are the different funding opportunities?

-Will there be other funding cycles for the Arts in California Parks Grants Program?
+Will there be other funding cycles for the Arts in California Parks grants program?

 When should projects and activities take place?